oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 Qualifier of a [`RecursiveHierarchy`](#RecursiveHierarchy) annotation

-Every recursive hierarchy function defined in this vocabulary has an overload A with a parameter of this type.
+Every recursive hierarchy function defined in this vocabulary has an overload A with a parameter `Hierarchy` of this type.
           This parameter of this type is the qualifier of a `RecursiveHierarchy` annotation on the entity type of the function's binding parameter.
           The `RecursiveHierarchy/ParentNavigationProperty` from this annotation defines a hierarchy on the binding parameter's entity set.
 This hierarchy is evaluated by the function.